Scheduling & Staffing

 Staffing Detail Sheet

 You will also be responsible for completing a Staffing Detail Sheet.
 The purpose of this sheet is to collect details about staff for payroll purposes.
 Although it is due later than the schedule, this is not a way to postpone staffing your classes.
 All departments need to coordinate a schedule that offers a balance of classes on the various days of the week, and that is staffed appropriately when course offerings are submitted, so as to avoid day and time changes closer to the start of the new semester.
-These changes affect enrollments, room requests, and our relationship with the Scheduling Department at BU.
+These types of changes significantly affect enrollments, and should be avoided whenever possible.

-All coordinators in charge of submitting staffing information should be aware of the MET overbase and overload policy for full-time employees and full-time instructors at Boston University.
+All coordinators in charge of submitting staffing information should be aware of the MET overbase and overload policy for full-time employees and full-time instructors at Boston University, as well as the deadlines and implications for the Part-Time Faculty Union.

 Lowering course caps below 30 for graduate courses requires justification from the department and approval from the Associate Dean.